-1. Proposal for conducting the research with detailed field-plan, team size and composition, training requirements, days in the field, data collection and reporting protocols.

-2. Background of organization, nature of organization, list of board members, demonstration of the necessary skill mix, experience, project management budgets handled, and infrastructure (for data management- data entry and analysis);

-3. Details of past experience in conducting research: brief description of nature of research (topic and methodology) and outcomes (publications, dissemination) undertaken in last five years, details of research staff- (in house or demonstrate access to experts on a reliable basis), demonstrate track record of the research team, in data analysis and advanced writing skills.
-Emphasis should be given to use/application of LQAS and/or studies/fieldwork in Delhi and Uttar Pradesh

-4. Copies of the most relevant work in recent years, preferably conducted by the research teams who are currently in place.

-5.Agency should give details of Firm/Institution s Registration, Copy of Service tax registration if applicable, Copy of PAN Card and Copy of last three years IT return.
+- 1. Proposal for conducting the research with detailed field-plan, team size and composition, training requirements, days in the field, data collection and reporting protocols. - 2.
+Background of organization, nature of organization, list of board members, demonstration of the necessary skill mix, experience, project management budgets handled, and infrastructure (for data management- data entry and analysis); - 3.
+Details of past experience in conducting research: brief description of nature of research (topic and methodology) and outcomes (publications, dissemination) undertaken in last five years, details of research staff- (in house or demonstrate access to experts on a reliable basis), demonstrate track record of the research team, in data analysis and advanced writing skills.
+Emphasis should be given to use/application of LQAS and/or studies/fieldwork in Delhi and Uttar Pradesh - 4.
+Copies of the most relevant work in recent years, preferably conducted by the research teams who are currently in place. - 5.Agency should give details of Firm/Institution s Registration, Copy of Service tax registration if applicable, Copy of PAN Card and Copy of last three years IT return.

-The last date for receipt of applications is July 14th, 2018.
-Applications may be sent to The PAO, National Health Systems Resource Centre, NIHFW, Baba Gangnath Marg, Munirka, New Delhi - 110067.
+This is a re-advertisement of the Expression of Interest advertised in the month of July 2018.
+The last date for receipt of applications is August 15th, 2018.
+Applications may be sent to - The PAO, National Health Systems Resource Centre, NIHFW Campus, Baba Gangnath Marg, Munirka, New Delhi -110067.